-The Group has no concentration of credit risk in respect of trade and other receivables, with exposure spread over a number of customers, who are individual purchasers for residential properties and various types of corporations and other business entities for commercial properties.
+The Group has no concentration of credit risk in respect of trade and other receivables and deposits, with exposure spread over a number of customers, who are individual purchasers for residential properties and various types of corporations and other business entities for commercial properties.

 In order to minimize the credit risk, monitoring procedures are carried out to ensure that follow up action is taken to recover overdue debts.
-In addition, the management of the Group reviews regularly the recoverable amount of trade and other receivables at the end of each reporting period.
-The amounts presented in the consolidated statement of financial position are net of allowances for credit losses, estimated by the Group's management based on historical settlement records, forward-looking information and their assessment of the current economic environment.
-The Group performs impairment assessment under ECL model on trade balances individually or based on provision matrix.
+In addition, the management of the Group reviews regularly the recoverable amount of trade and other receivables and deposits at the end of each reporting period.
+The amounts presented in the consolidated statement of financial position are net of allowances for credit losses, estimated by the management of the Group based on historical settlement records, forward-looking information and their assessment of the current economic environment.
+The Group performs impairment assessment under ECL model on trade receivable balances individually or based on provision matrix.